riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 These can be used in common library code to compile time segregate code which relies on misaligned access being fast or not.
-A typical complier could (but not necessarily) map fast variant to -mno-strict-align and avoid to -mstrict-align, if specified.
+A typical compiler could (but not necessarily) map fast variant to -mno-strict-align and avoid to -mstrict-align, if specified.
 Perhaps obvious, but these are mutually exclusive, so only one is defined at a time for a compilation unit.